 CPM, CPC…what’s the most efficient way to make money using Google AdSense?

 When looking at the Google AdSense reporting, it’s clear that “Cost per Click” is the way to make money with Google AdSense.
-A few thousand page views with get you a few pennies (Cost per Thousand impressions, or CPM), but an actual click-through to the advertisers website will get you something like 10x the CPM rate.
+A few thousand page views will get you a few pennies (Cost per Thousand impressions, or CPM), but an actual click-through to the advertisers website will get you something like 10x the CPM rate.
 Here’s a chart of my of weekly performance over 28 months or so:

 It’s easy to see that even with 3,000-6,000 page views per week across my two blogs, I’m not making a ton of money.
 If my audience feels particularly “clicky” on the contextual ads Google AdSense serves, I make between $2-$5 per week.
 GoDaddy Deluxe Hosting costs something like $6 per month for unlimited websites on a shared server, so clearly I’m not breaking the bank here!
 If I’m lucky, I’m clearing a few dollars per month in profit (excluding the time I actually maintain the two blogs through writing, site development, etc.)